nobrakal/lint_ligo/README.md

 ```
 ### Depreciation

 You can mark a function name as depreciated.
-It must be followed by a version tag, and may be followed by a suggested replacement and/or a custom message.
+It must be followed by a version tag and may be followed by a suggested replacement and/or a custom message.

 ### Patterns

 Patterns are a way to capture the shape of a piece of code.
 They are composed of:

 * Pattern variables (identifiers preceded by `%`).
 Note that a "hole" variable representing an always fresh variable is available using `%_`.
-To have a better control over variables, they can be typed to match only a kind of node in the AST.
+To have better control over variables, they can be typed to match only a kind of node in the AST.
 * Meta parentheses `%(` `%)` (parentheses not included in the targeted code but useful to indicate the shape of the AST).
 * Any words.